junxit/us-congress-bills-115/metadata.md

 - 2017-03-06 — Referred to the Committee on Veterans' Affairs, and in addition to the Committee on Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-03-06 — Referred to the Committee on Veterans' Affairs, and in addition to the Committee on Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-03-06 — Referred to the Committee on Veterans' Affairs, and in addition to the Committee on Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2017-03-10 — Committee on Oversight and Government discharged.
+- 2017-03-10 — Committee on Oversight and Government discharged.
+- 2017-03-10 — Placed on the Union Calendar, Calendar No. 17.
+- 2017-03-10 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+115-35, Part I.
+- 2017-03-10 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+115-35, Part I.